ChristopherAlphonse/ticketing-system/CONTRIBUTING.md

 ### replace the information in the .env file and also create a .env.local and add the same information in.

+Before opening a new pull request, try searching through the (issue)[https://github.com/ChristopherAlphonse/ticketing-system/edit/master/issues] tracker for known issues or fixes.

 1. Install dependencies:

 ```bash